BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_13.md

     - Superpower
     - X-Scissor

-Throughout Route 4 you can find 2 hidden *Heart Scales*, *Super Potion*, 2 *PokeSnax*, *Purple Shard*, *Synthetic Seed*, *Red Shard*, 2 *Telluric Seeds*, *Grass Gem*, *X Attack*, and *Potion*.
-If you bring a Pokemon with Lava Plume, Heat Wave, Incinerate, Eruption, Fire Pledge, or Flame Burst, use it in battle.
+Throughout Route 4 you can find 2 hidden *Heart Scales*, *Super Potion*, 2 *PokéSnax*, *Purple Shard*, *Synthetic Seed*, *Red Shard*, 2 *Telluric Seeds*, *Grass Gem*, *X Attack*, and *Potion*.
+If you bring a Pokémon with Lava Plume, Heat Wave, Incinerate, Eruption, Fire Pledge, or Flame Burst, use it in battle.
 This will allow you to get the *Fire Memory* in the campfire at the center of the bottom half of the map.

 Enter Calcenon City to the west.

 ## Calcenon City

-Inside the Pokemon Center, a person will tell you about the password *noitems*.
+Inside the Pokémon Center, a person will tell you about the password *noitems*.
 Another person in here will offer an in-game trade: your Qwilfish for **Munchlax**!

 Enter the gym at the top of the city.